 Sealab 2021 had a couple that were strange even by that show's standards.
 "Waking Quinn" involved Dr. Quinn getting repeatedly electrocuted into unconsciousness leading to really bizarre dreams.
 Another episode is actually titled "Bizarro" and involves the crew being kidnapped by Bizarro versions of themselves (which is where the page image comes from), but that's par for the course on Sealab.
 And still another subverts the trope my being a line-for-line remake of one of the original Sealab 2020 shows, with all the melodrama that implies.

 For nearly its entire run, Beetlejuice had fairly straightforward adventures.
 Then came "Poe Pourri", a tribute to the surrealist stylings of Edgar Allan Poe, which had none of the series' trademark cornball humor.
-What it did have: The poet himself, reduced to eternal wailing laments over his lost Lenore, a gravelly-voiced rapping (both meanings of the word) raven who appears out of nowhere and spouts cryptic verses, a 15-foot-tall wall-crushing human heart (arguably the series' one moment of actual horror), a menacing pendulum scythe which ends up cutting the entire cartoon in half, massive pits appearing out of nowhere, a giant red mask which gives Beetlejuice an incurable disease, and a ferocious green gorilla.
+What it did have: The poet himself, reduced to eternal wailing laments over his lost Lenore, a gravelly-voiced rapping (both meanings of the word) raven who appears out of nowhere and spouts cryptic verses, a 15-foot-tall wall-crushing human heart, a menacing pendulum scythe which ends up cutting the entire cartoon in half, massive pits appearing out of nowhere, a giant red mask which gives Beetlejuice an incurable disease, and a ferocious green gorilla.
 On top of that, the whole thing is shown to be a dream, then a dream within a dream, then a dream within a dream within a dream, until the episode ends...at exactly the same point it began.

 Episode 10 of Clone High focuses around the death of Ponce De Leon, a character who never appears in any other episode.
 In spite of this, the episode is filled with constant reminders that everyone looks up to Ponce and that he and JFK are inseparable best friends.